JetBrains/js-graphql-intellij-plugin/README.md

 To install it, open "Settings", "Plugins", "Browse repositories..." and search for "GraphQL".

 **Note**: The experimental version in the `android-studio` branch is not available from the JetBrains Plugin Repository.

-**How do I configure the plugin in a project**

-The plugin is activated as soon as you view or edit GraphQL in the editor.
-This includes GraphQL inside `Relay.QL` and `gql` templates in JavaScript and TypeScript.
-You can also use `.graphql` physical files and scratch files.
-These files allow you to query your endpoint directly from your IDE.

-An editor notification bar should prompt you to "Create a graphql.config.json".
-Accept and edit this config file to point the plugin at your local `schema.json` or your endpoint for introspection.
-The plugin uses the schema to provide completion and error highlighting.

-**How do I reload a GraphQL Schema that was loaded from a URL?**

-In the the GraphQL tool window, select the "Current Errors" tab and click the "Restart JS GraphQL Language Service" button.

 ## License
 MIT